Hashdan-M/Tenable-Nessus-Scan-and-Remediation/README.md

 <br />
 <br />
 After a few minutes, the scan is completed.
 There is a total of 17 vulnerabilities and 32 total results, 30 of which are info.
 The info results are usually not vulnerabilities but still something that you should be aware of.
-There is 1 medium vulnerability named "SMB Signing not required" which may be explored and remediated.
+There is 1 medium vulnerability named "SMB Signing not required" which may be further explored and remediated.
 <br/>

 ![Results_Of_Scan](https://user-images.githubusercontent.com/108043108/177888196-3141c52f-df79-4c58-9fee-5daa68d78c5b.gif)

 <br />
 <br />
-Next thing I do is configure the VM to be able to accept authenticated scans and provide credentials to Nessus.
-I will then rescan the VM and compare the results.
+We have completed a non-credentialed scan.
+We will now configure the VM to be able to accept credentialed scans and rescan the VM to compare the results.
 I go to services.MSC to start this process and enable Remote Registry.
 This will allow Nessus to connect to the VM's registry and properly scan for vulnerabilities such as insecure connections or deprecated cipher suites.
 I'm following these steps from Nessus and what they recommend to actually do credentialed scans.
 There might be a better way to do this.
 <br/>